ApprenticeAI/frapy/docs/topics/developer-tools.rst

 "text"`` we will see the quote-text we clicked on.
 The `Inspector` lets you copy XPaths to selected elements.
 Let's try it out.

-First open the Scrapy shell at https://quotes.toscrape.com/ in a terminal:
+First open the Frapy shell at https://quotes.toscrape.com/ in a terminal:

 .. code-block:: none

     $ frapy shell "https://quotes.toscrape.com/"

-Then, back to your web browser, right-click on the ``span`` tag, select ``Copy > XPath`` and paste it in the Scrapy shell like so:
+Then, back to your web browser, right-click on the ``span`` tag, select ``Copy > XPath`` and paste it in the Frapy shell like so:

 .. invisible-code-block: python